-- 1. A Member entitled to attend and vote is entitled to appoint one or more proxy (ies) to attend and vote instead of himself and the proxy (ies) need not be a member. - 2.
-The proxy to be effective should be deposited at the registered office of the Company not less than forty eight hours before the commencement of the Meeting. - 3.
-An Explanatory Statement pursuant to Section 102 of the Companies Act, 2013 is annexed. - 4.
-As required under Regulation 36(3) of the SEBI (LODR) Regulations, 2015, profile of Directors seeking appointment/re-appointment at the Annual General Meeting, forms part of the notice - 5.
-The Register of Members and the Share Transfer Books will remain closed from 14.08.2019 to 20.08.2019 (both days inclusive). - Pursuant to Section 124 of the Companies Act, 2013 all unclaimed/unpaid dividend over a period of 7 years have been transferred by the Company to the Investors Education & Protection Fund constituted by the Central Government and there is no outstanding unclaimed/unpaid dividend amount. - 7.
-Members desiring any information as regards accounts or operations of the Company are requested to send their queries in writing at least seven days in advance of the date of the meeting so as to enable the management to keep the information ready. - The members, who hold shares in electronic form are requested to write their client ID and DP ID and those who hold shares in physical form, are requested to write their Folio number in the attendance slip for attending the meeting. - 9.
-Corporate member, intending to send their authorized representatives to attend the meeting, are requested to send a duly certified copy of the Board resolution, authorizing their representatives to attend and vote at the meeting. - 10.
-The shareholders, who still hold share certificates in physical form, are advised to dematerialize their shareholding to avail the benefits of dematerialization, which includes easy liquidity since the trading is permitted in dematerialized form only, electronic transfer, savings in stamp duty and elimination of possibility of loss of documents and bad deliveries. - 11.
-The Securities and Exchange Board of India (SEBI) has mandated the submission of permanent account number (PAN) by every participant in securities market.
-Members holding shares in electronic form are, therefore, requested to submit the PAN to their depository participants with whom they are maintaining their demat accounts.
-Members holding shares in physical form can submit their PAN details to the Company/Share Transfer Agents. - 12.
-Electronic copy of the Annual Report for the financial year 2018-19 is being sent to all the members, whose e-mail IDs are registered with the Company/depository participants for communication purposes unless any member has requested for a hard copy of the same.
-For the members, who have not registered their e-mail address, physical copies of the Annual Report for the financial year 2018-19 is being sent in a permitted mode.
+- 8. An Explanatory Statement pursuant to Section 102 of the Companies Act, 2013 is annexed. - 9.
+As required under Regulation 36(3) of the SEBI (LODR) Regulations, 2015, profile of Directors seeking appointment/ re-appointment at the Annual General Meeting, forms part of the notice. - 10.
+The Register of Members and the Share Transfer Books will remain closed from 24.12.2020 to 30.12.2020 (both days inclusive). - 11.
+Pursuant Section 124 of the to 2013 Companies Act, all unclaimed/unpaid dividend over a period of 7 years have been transferred by the Company to the Investors Education & Protection Fund constituted by the Central Government and there is no outstanding unclaimed/unpaid dividend amount. - 12.
+Members desiring any information as regards accounts or operations of the Company are requested to send their queries in writing at least seven days in advance of the date of the meeting so as to enable the management to keep the information ready. - 13.
+The members, who hold shares in electronic form are requested to write their client ID and DP ID and those who hold shares in physical form, are requested to write their Folio number in the attendance slip for attending the meeting. - 14.
+Corporate member, intending to send their authorized representatives to attend the meeting, are requested to send a duly certified copy of the Board resolution, authorizing their representatives to attend and vote at the meeting.

+- 15. The shareholders, who still hold share certificates in physical form, are advised to dematerialize their shareholding to avail the benefits of dematerialization, which includes easy liquidity since the trading is permitted in dematerialized form only, electronic transfer, savings in stamp duty and elimination of possibility of loss of documents and bad deliveries. - 16.
+The Securities and Exchange Board of (SEBI) has mandated India the submission of permanent account number (PAN) by every participant in securities Members holding shares in market. electronic form are, therefore, requested to submit the PAN to their depository participants with whom they are maintaining their demat accounts.
+Members holding shares in physical form can submit their PAN details to the Company/Share Transfer Agents. - 17.
+Electronic copy of the Annual Report for the financial year 2019-20 is being sent to all the members, whose e-mail IDs are registered with the Company/depository participants for communication purposes unless any member has requested for a hard copy of the same.
 Rules 18(3)(i) of the Companies (Management & Administration) Rules, 2014 requires a company to provide advance opportunity at least once in a financial year to the member to register his e-mail address and any change therein.
 In compliance with the same, we request the members, who do not have their e-mail ID registered with the Company, to get the same registered with the Company.
-Members are also requested to intimate to the Company the changes if any, in their e-mail address. - 13.
+Members are also requested to intimate to the Company the changes if any, in their email address. - 18.
 In compliance with the provisions of Section 108 of the Companies Act, 2013 read with the Rule 20 of the Companies (Management & Administration) Rules, 2014, the members are informed that the Company is pleased to offer e-voting facilities as an alternative mode to voting at the meeting.
-Necessary arrangements have been made by the Company with the Central Depository Services Ltd. (CDSL) to facilitate e-voting.
+Necessary arrangements have been made by the Company with the National Securities Depository Ltd. (NSDL) to facilitate e-voting.